mmalcek/xmltransform/docs/index.md

 ```
 {{if gt (int $val1) (int $val2)}}Value1{{else}}Value2{{end}} is greater
 ```
-Check template.tmpl and inputdata.xml for more advanced example
+Check template.tmpl and testdata.xml for more advanced example

 (more detailed info on https://golang.org/pkg/text/template/ )